adamghill/dlite/docs/source/components/configuration.md

 # Configuration

-A configuration with examples for all possible properties.
+A configuration with examples for all possible settings.

 ```js
 {